Year of Publication

 Some of the most common Gram-positive and Gram-negative foodborne pathogens were treated with several natural phenolic compounds.
 Concentrations of 5, 10, 15, and 20 ppm (pH 5-6) of each compound were evaluated by broth micro-dilution method and the MICs were determined by using official density (OD) assay.
 The results demonstrated that the phenolic compounds have varying antimicrobial activities against foodborne pathogens.
 Natural sources of phenolic compounds contain major antibacterial components and have great potential to be used as natural antimicrobials and food preservatives.

 Cetin-Karaca, Hayriye, "EVALUATION OF NATURAL ANTIMICROBIAL PHENOLIC COMPOUNDS AGAINST FOODBORNE PATHOGENS" (2011).
 University of Kentucky Master's Theses.
-Paper 652.
+652.